Roy S. Benson: Pre-War Service

 Ensign Benson served on the battleship USS New York (BB-34) until December 1930, and then served three years on the destroyer USS Smith Thompson (DD-212) operating with the Asiatic Fleet.
 Benson was promoted to lieutenant (junior grade) in 1932.

 In June 1934, Lt. (jg) Benson reported in June 1934 for submarine instruction at the New London Submarine Base, in New London, Connecticut.
 Completing the course in December 1934, Benson subsequently served on submarines R-14, S-42, and S-27.
 Benson was promoted to lieutenant in 1937.

 Lt Benson served as an instructor in navigation at the U.S. Naval Academy from June 1937 to May 1939.
-One of the midshipmen in his navigational classes was Edward L. Beach who would later serve with Benson during World War II.
+One of the midshipmen in his navigational classes was Edward L. Beach Jr. who would later serve with Benson during World War II.

 In June 1939, Benson joined the destroyer USS Hovey as its executive officer.
 In February 1941, he reported for duty on the submarine USS Nautilus (SS-168) also as its executive officer.